-FEC Advisory Opinion Number 2000-11: On behalf of Georgia-Pacific Corporation and its separate segregated fund, G-P Employees Fund of Georgia-Pacific.
+FEC Advisory Opinion Number 2000-11: On behalf of Georgia-Pacific Corporation and its SSF, G-P Employees Fund of Georgia-Pacific.

 - FEC confirmed that where collecting agent failed to timely deposit payroll deduction contribution checks in the PAC, new checks may be issued to replace the stale checks.

-FEC Advisory Opinion Number 2000-15: On behalf of Credit Union National Association, Inc., the New York State Credit Union League, Inc. and the Credit Union Legislative Action Committee, the separate segregated fund of CUNA.
+FEC Advisory Opinion Number 2000-15: On behalf of Credit Union National Association, Inc., the New York State Credit Union League, Inc., and the Credit Union Legislative Action Committee, the SSF fund of Credit Union National Association.

 - FEC provided guidance that the New York League could solicit its salaried and administrative personnel for contributions to the Credit Union Legislative Action Committee via payroll deduction.

-FEC Advisory Opinion Number 1999-35: On behalf of Associated Builders and Contractors, Inc., the Associated Builders and Contractors Political Action Committee and ABC North Texas and its Chapter nonfederal PAC.
+FEC Advisory Opinion Number 1999-35: On behalf of Associated Builders and Contractors, Inc., the Associated Builders and Contractors PAC, and ABC North Texas and its chapter nonfederal PAC.